edisonpapers/edison-and-the-bug/README.md

 In the fall of 1878, Edison began working on electric lighting and in a letter of 13 November 1878 about this work he provided the best description of his use of bug to describe technical problems:

 > It has been just so in all of my inventions.
 The first step is an intuition and comes in a burst— Then difficulties arise.
 This thing gives out then that. =="Bugs"=={263,343,91,115} as such little faults and difficulties are called, show themselves— Months of intense watching, study and labor are required before commercial success—or failure—is certainly reached.

+# The Term Spreads

+Some of Edison’s associates began to adopt the term as well.

+In a 3 November 1878 letter to Edison, his friend George Barker, a professor at the University of Pennsylvania, complained about Edison’s delay in providing him with one of his new lamps for a lecture, asking Edison, “Have you found a "bug" in the light, which is the reason why you don’t want me to show it?”